Messier 77 (Cetus A) & NGC 1055

 At a distance of about 44 million light years, M 77 is the closest and brightest Seyfert galaxy, a group of galaxies with a very active core, lots of hot, ionized, brightly shining gas and a high rate of star formation.
 In the core there is a supermassive black hole of about 15 million solar masses, which is also a strong source of X-rays and radio radiation.
 Hence the name «Cetus A».
 [215]

 Only half a degree away is the galaxy NGC 1055, which we can see directly from the side.
-This was discovered by Wilhelm Herschel on 18 December 1783.
+This was discovered by William Herschel on 18 December 1783.
 The distance is estimated to be about 45 to 50 million light years and the diameter to about 115'000 light years.
 It belongs to the same group as M 77.
 It could also be a starburst galaxy similar to Messier 82.
 [196]

 The small, faint galaxy NGC 1072 is much further away with 114 Mpc (approx. 372 million light years) and does not belong to the group.
 The best observation time is September to December.